timescale/pgai/docs/self-hosted-getting-started.md

     | Cloud computing has revolutionized the way businesses operate... | 0.958 |

-That's it you're done.
+That's it, you're done.
 You now have a table in postgres for which pgai automatically creates and syncs embeddings for you so you can use it for semantic search or a RAG application or any other AI application you can think of!